I’m a computer nerd.

 And I have a Bachelor of Science degree in Computer Science, from the University of Minnesota Institute of Technology.
 (After having previous majored in physics, then linguistics.)

 Also played many pen-and-paper role playing games.
-D&D, AD&D, Warhammer FRPG, and GURPS.
+D&D, AD&D (Dave Arneson played in my campaign, at my house), Warhammer FRPG, and GURPS.
 Haven’t been playing now since 2001, but if I did get back in the swing of things I’d pick up something much lighter weight like Fudge, Risus, T&T, or Wushu.

 These days I play World of Warcraft, or Darkest Dungeon.
 Once in a while I play Angband or my favorite strategy games Master of Magic (news flash: Slitherine is making Master of Magic 2!), or Master of Orion.